Nello-zz/Trinidad_Experiment2-Numpy_/README.md

-# EXPERIMENT 2: NUMERICAL PYTHON (NUMPY)
+## EXPERIMENT 2: NUMERICAL PYTHON (NUMPY)

-In this experiment, we are tasked with the following objectives:
-- Identify the functions and features available in the Numpy library.
+### Introduction
+In this experiment, we explore the Numpy library and its powerful array manipulation functions.
+The focus is on solving mathematical problems efficiently using Python.
+We will generate and manipulate arrays,   apply statistical functions, and practice saving and loading data with Numpy.

+**Objectives**
+- Exploring Numpy functions.
-- Apply and utilize various Numpy functions in Python to solve problems.
+- Applying Numpy in Python to perform computations.

-We are given two problems to solve, and Jupyter Notebook will be used to write the code.
+### Software Used
+- Jupyter Notebook
+- Numpy library

 ### Problem 1: Normalization

-### Instructions:
-Create a random 5x5 ndarray and store it in the variable `X`.
+- Generate a random 5x5 ndarray (X).
-Normalize `X` using the z-score formula:
+- Normalize X using the z-score formula: Z = (X - mean) / std.

-𝑍 = (𝑋 − 𝑥̅) / σ

-  Here, x̄ is the mean and σ is the standard deviation.
-In Python, you can calculate the mean and standard deviation element-wise using the `.mean()` and `.std()` functions, respectively.

-- Save your normalized ndarray as `X_normalized.npy`.
+- Save the result as X_normalized.npy.

 ### Problem 2: Divisible by 3

-### Instructions:
-Create a 10x10 ndarray containing the squares of the first 100 positive integers.
+- Create a 10x10 ndarray of squares of the first 100 integers.
-Example:

-    𝐴 = [  1     4     ⋯   81    100
-            ⋮      ⋮     ⋱     ⋮     ⋮
-            ⋮      ⋱     ⋮     ⋮     ⋮
-            ⋮      ⋮     ⋱     ⋮     ⋮
-          8281  8464   ⋯   9801 10000]

-From this array, find all the elements that are divisible by 3.
+- Extract elements divisible by 3.
-Save the result as `div_by_3.npy`.
+- Save the result as div_by_3.npy.

+### Troubleshooting
+- File Not Found: Make sure the files X_normalized.npy and div_by_3.npy are saved in the correct location.
+- Import Errors: Ensure Numpy is installed with pip install numpy.
+- Shape Mismatch: Check that the arrays have the right shape for operations.